Young Investors: 401(k) Savings and Compound Interest

 Overemphasizing any particular investment—whether it's an index fund, your company's stock, or something else—can be risky.
 This is where diversification comes in, based on the rationale that many investors potentially might benefit from having their portfolio spread across different types of assets.

 As a young investor, time is one of your most valuable assets, but it goes by quickly (as you may have heard).
-That's all the more reason to establish healthy savings habits and get going on a nest egg—not next week or month but as soon as possible.
+That's all the more reason to establish healthy savings habits, get going on a nest egg, and learn about personal finance—not next week or month but as soon as possible.

-The important thing is to get started and be consistent.
-Even small contributions made each month can grow, and you can increase your contributions as your financial situation changes throughout your life.
+The two most important things with a retirement plan are to get started and be consistent.
+Even small contributions made each month can grow, and you can increase your contributions to your retirement account as your financial situation changes throughout your life.
 Saving early and making regular contributions can give you a head start on planning for retirement, which may allow you to reach your financial goals sooner.
+Start saving for retirement now, and your future self will thank you.